Zoe Saldana Gets Real With Us About #OscarsSoWhite

 “Back [in the day], oh my God, it was the best [to be the lone actress].
 I was like, 'I'm the only girl.
 Everyone pay attention to me,'" Saldana continued.
 "When you're young, you get really insecure when there are other women in the room, because we've been conditioned to believe that we're supposed to compete to the death and be against each other.
 We're just always tearing each other apart.
 I’m just not interested in that anymore.”

 It is just one of the many revelations that has come with age and the realization that, now, 16 years after dancing her way into the public eye in Center Stage, she’s often the veteran on set.
-It is also just one of the many truthbombs Saldana dropped from the Four Seasons couch.
+It is also just one of the many truthbombs Saldana dropped from the sofa of the Four Seasons hotel.
 She shrugs, “Another beautiful thing maturity gives to you is honesty."

 There are so many terrible things about getting old.
 You forget words.
 Your knees hurt all the time for no reason...